davewhiteland/compsci-superbasics/collections/_hardware/external-drives.md

 disks that read (and perhaps write) CDs and DVDs.

 USB is not the only way to connect external storage devices to your computer.
-The _thunderbolt_ protocol, from Intel, is suitable for fast exchange of data and can connect physically using a USB, lightning or display ports.
+The _Thunderbolt_ protocol, from Intel, is suitable for fast exchange of data and can connect physically using a USB, lightning or display ports.
 (Incidentally, this is why _display port_ is not always a video connection.)